-- In Period One, the Gini coefficients for Country I and Country II are respectively 0.09 and 0 (perfect equality) respectively.
-However, the Gini coefficient for the "World" of two countries is a relatively high 0.41. - In the following chart we present the comparable hypothetical data for Period Two. - The populations have remained the same.
+In Table 3, we present the comparable hypothetical data for Period Two.
+The populations have remained the same.
 The national income in Country I has also remained the same, but there is an increase in the share of income received by the highest one percent of the population by income from 10% to 15%.
-There is an increase in the national income in Country II from 10,000 to 12,000 with everyone gaining but not all at the same rate so that the income distribution has become a little unequal. - The Gini coefficients for the two countries have risen to 0.14 and 0.04 respectively as expected.
-However, the Gini coefficient for the "World" has fallen to 0.39, an improvement.
+There is an increase in the national income in Country II from 10,000 to 12,000 with everyone gaining but not all at the same rate, so that the income distribution has become a little unequal.
+The Gini coefficients for the two countries have risen to 0.14 and 0.04 respectively, as expected.
+However, the Gini coefficient for the "world" has fallen to 0.39, representing an improvement.